 (2) Division 2 of Part 2 of the Consumer Credit (Western Australia) Code (which limits the debtor’s monetary obligations) applies in relation to a prescribed maximum annual percentage rate as if that rate had been prescribed by the Consumer Credit (Western Australia) Code.

+Note:

-NOTE: The effect of subsection (2) is that the contract is void to the extent it imposes a monetary liability prohibited by subsection (1) and that any amount paid under the contract may be recovered.
+The effect of subsection (2) is that the contract is void to the extent it imposes a monetary liability prohibited by subsection (1) and that any amount paid under the contract may be recovered.
 In addition the credit provider commits an offence for entering into such a contract.

 (3) Nothing in this section affects the powers expressed to be conferred on the Court by Division 3 of Part 4 of the Consumer Credit (Western Australia) Code in relation to a contract that is not, by reason of this section, void.

+Note:

-NOTE: Division 3 of Part 4 allows (among other things) the re-opening of unjust transactions.
+Division 3 of Part 4 allows (among other things) the re-opening of unjust transactions.

 (4) In this section —